 Error boundaries are components that capture JavaScript errors from their child components, allowing the user interface to degrade smoothly.
 They enable developers to display fallback UIs or log errors, preventing the entire application from crashing and enhancing the user experience.

-Server-side rendering (SSS) is a technique is a technique where the server renders the initial HTML of a React application.
+Server-side rendering (SSR) is a technique where the server renders the initial HTML of a React application.
 This improves performance and SEO by providing fully rendered pages to users quickly, reducing the time to enhance the user experience, especially on slower networks.

 The useMemo hook is used to optimize performance in functional components by memoizing expensive calculations.
 It returns a memoized value that is recalculated only when its dependencies change, preventing unnecessary recalculations during re-renders, which is beneficial for performance, especially with complex computations.